tesfy/tesfy/README.md

 npm install --save testy
 ```

 Import and instantiate it with a datafile.
-A datafile is `json` that defines the experiments and features avaliable.
+A datafile is a `json` that defines the experiments and features avaliable.
 ```js
 import Testy from 'testy';